12 virtual date ideas for long distance couples this Valentine’s Day

-Want to make your Valentine’s Day Zoom call extra special?
-Surprise your loved one with one of these easy date ideas.
+Want to make your next virtual date extra special?
+Try surprising your partner with one of these easy date ideas.

 1. Recite to each other